naveen3607/Learn-Shell-Scripting/Theory/Introduction.md

 - `;;` (double semicolon): Separates each code block associated with a pattern.
 - `*)`: A wildcard pattern that matches anything.
 It is used as a default case if none of the patterns match.
 - `esac`: Marks the end of the case statement.

-Here's an example of a case statement in a shell script:

 You can have as many patterns as needed, and each pattern can contain multiple conditions.
 Case statements are particularly useful when you have a finite number of options to check, making your code more structured and easier to read than a series of `if`/`elif`/`else` statements for each condition.